--Tucson: If you can't set up a home compost pile, try Scraps on Scraps, which offers a biweekly pickup of food scraps and other compostable household waste.
+-Scraps on Scraps: Offers a biweekly pickup of food scraps and other compostable household waste.
 (They'll also pick up your Christmas tree around the holidays for a small fee!).

--Columbia Falls: If backyard composting isn't doable for you, DIRT Rich Composting offers a curbside pick up service in the area.
+-DIRT Rich Composting: Offers a curbside pick up service in the area.

--Las Vegas: If you're a Las Vegas resident interested in vermicomposting (composting using worms!), Las Vegas Worms offers worms and resources to get you started.
+-Las Vegas Worms: If you're interested in starting a vermicomposting set-up at your home, this business offers worms and resources to get you started.

--Salt Lake City: The city offers free curbside compost pickup for food scraps and yard trimmings.
+-The city offers free curbside compost pickup for food scraps and yard trimmings.
 They'll even provide the bin!
-Find out more here.
+Find out more on the city's website.
 If you'd prefer to compost at home in your backyard, they also offer some great resources to get you started.

--Cheyenne: If you live in Cheyenne, you can drop off your yard trimmings at a local compost facility, free of charge.
-However, they don't accept food waste, so you may want to set up home composting in your backyard to take care of that.
+-If you live in Cheyenne, you can drop off your yard trimmings at a local compost facility, free of charge.